 If you’re finding yourself asking “what is passementerie?” it’s likely you’re not alone.
-The elaborate art of embellishing clothing or home furnishings with ornate edging, such as braid, tassels and rope, or more recently, playful details like beads or shells, used to be solely the MO of savvy interior designers, but now, the secret’s out – trims are having their moment in the spotlight.
-Adding the final flourish to anything from cushions to lampshades, the popularity of trimmings speaks perfectly to a wider interiors trend: the desire to make a home uniquely yours, via layers of detail and personality.
-We couldn’t think of a better person to speak to about this than Henriette von Stockhausen, the creative director of design studio VSP Interiors, who is a huge advocate of using trims: “I use them on everything really.
+The elaborate art of embellishing clothing or home furnishings with ornate edging, such as braids, tassels and rope, or more recently, playful details like beads or shells, used to be solely the MO of savvy interior designers, but now, the secret’s out—trims are having their moment in the spotlight.
+Adding the final flourish to anything from cushions to lampshades, the popularity of trims speaks perfectly to a wider interiors trend: the desire to make a home uniquely yours, via layers of detail and personality.
+We couldn’t think of a better person to speak to about this than Henriette von Stockhausen, the creative director of London-based design studio VSP Interiors, who is a huge advocate of using trims: “I use them on everything really.
 I love them,” she says.

-While decorative upholstery trims and trimmings on all kinds of soft furnishings – whether bespoke or not – are en vogue currently, von Stockhausen notes that, “in traditional interiors, they’ve never really gone out of fashion, because you’re working so closely with historical buildings, and you’re trying to echo the time, to some degree, which lends itself very well to trimmings and other decorative bits and pieces.”
+While decorative upholstery trims and trimmings on all kinds of soft furnishings—whether bespoke or not—are en vogue currently, von Stockhausen notes that, “in traditional English interiors, they’ve never really gone out of fashion, because you’re working so closely with historical buildings, and you’re trying to echo the time, to some degree, which lends itself very well to trimmings and other decorative bits and pieces.”
 With 22 years at VSP Interiors under her belt, which she co-founded with a friend and colleague, as well as an earlier stint working with Stephen Ryan, former head designer at David Hicks Design, von Stockhausen has certainly worked on her share of classic country houses, of which passementerie is a staple.
-Her design style reflects this experience, and is uniquely intermingled with a passion for art and antiques (the latter of which she studied at Sotheby’s Institute), as well as a “little European flavour, maybe”.
-“But generally, it is classic and comfortable, with lots and lots of fine art, and anything old I can find – from suzanis [large hand-embroidered textiles that originated in Central Asia] to Anatolian panels – with great detail,” she tells us.
+Her design style reflects this experience, and is uniquely intermingled with a passion for art and antiques (the latter of which she studied at Sotheby’s Institute, which is an affiliated institution of the esteemed University of Manchester in the UK), as well as a “little European flavor, maybe.”
+“But generally, it is classic and comfortable, with lots and lots of fine art, and anything old I can find—from suzanis to Anatolian panels—with great detail,” she tells us.

 Von Stockhausen uses bespoke passementerie to add the finishing touches and said detail to all her projects.
-The type and colour will vary for each, but not the amount; it is a staple of her designs that make each one feel “that much more considered”.
-Think furniture with contrast piping, cushions with ruffles, curtains with bobbled detailing, four-poster beds with patterned trims, and upholstered walls with edging – a veritable smorgasbord of interesting elements.
-Though this may call tradition to mind, the latter, a trim around the room, would work equally well for a more contemporary interior, “just as a band of colour and an extra feature”.
+The type and color will vary for each, but not the amount; it is a staple of her designs that make each one feel “that much more considered.”
+Think furniture with contrast piping, cushions with ruffles, curtains with bobbled detailing, four-poster beds with patterned trims, and upholstered walls with edging—a veritable smorgasbord of interesting elements.
+Though this may call tradition to mind, the latter, a trim around the room, would work equally well for a more contemporary interior, “just as a band of color and an extra feature.”
 Glass-beaded trims, too, are a good option for more modern homes.
 Von Stockhausen explains that “they can look very beautiful in an otherwise very clean and monochromatic scheme; they reflect the light and throw facets around the room.”